jw2670105/JW-YG-YH-final-project/README.md

 We are going to make an app that can calcuate the BMI（a value derived from the mass and height of a person）of a person. <br />
 The reason why it is important and we are interesting is we are interested about what a healthy body should look like.
 We want to know how to calculate the BMI for a person, and the range of BMI for a healthy person.<br />
 We are planning use C++ for our project.<br />
-The input of our program is the gender, height and weight for a person, and it will output the BMI for this person.<br />
+The input of our program is the height and weight for a person, and it will output the BMI for this person.<br />

 # Factory pattern by Yihua Hao<br />